alexsavio/alexsavio.github.io/first-principles-devops.txt

 **Containers as prerequisite.** Containers are one mechanism for achieving reproducibility and isolation.
 A well-configured VM, a properly managed bare-metal server, or even a PaaS like Heroku can deliver the same fundamental properties.
 Containers won because they're composable and portable, but they're a means, not a truth.
 Many teams adopted Kubernetes before they had the problem Kubernetes solves.

-**"Automate everything."** Automation has a cost: it must be written, maintained, debugged, and understood.
+**"Automate everything".** Automation has a cost: it must be written, maintained, debugged, and understood.
 If a task is performed once a quarter, automating it may destroy more value than it creates (maintenance burden > time saved).
 The fundamental truth is reproducibility, not automation.
 A well-documented runbook can be more valuable than a brittle script.

 **GitOps / tool-specific paradigms.** These are implementations of reproducibility and auditability, not truths in themselves.
 The assumption that declarative YAML in a Git repo is the correct interface for all infrastructure is a convention that spread through the Kubernetes ecosystem, not a provable law.